eugenosm/robo-cat/readme.md

 We use modified ServoPi library from here (ServoPi.py file): https://github.com/abelectronicsuk/ABElectronics_Python_Libraries

-keyboard module is used for control, so it requires root privileges
+The `keyboard` module is used for control in 'play'  mode, so it requires root privileges.

-for dev install we need prepare environment on raspberry pi:
+For dev install we need to prepare environment on a raspberry pi:
 ```bash
 sudo apt-get update
 sudo apt-get install -y git net-tools wget curl python3 python3-venv python3-pip mc